warrenspe/Stockings/README.md

 Subclasses of `Connection` can override the following functions to modify functionality:

 #### preWrite
 `Connection.write` can accept any number of positional arguments and keyword arguments.
 These will be passed to `Connection.preWrite`, and then the result of that function will be sent to the endpoint.  `Connection.preWrite` is expected to return a string.
-By default, `Connection.preWrite` returns the first keyword argument passed (which allows `Connection.write("Test Message")` to work).
+By default, `Connection.preWrite` returns the first positional argument passed (which allows `Connection.write("Test Message")` to work).
 However, preWrite can be overridden to format the string to send.
 For example

 ```
 class MyConnection(connection.Connection):